No-Knead Honey Oat Artisan Bread

 Sunday morning, afternoon or evening: Remove dough from the fridge and prepare to bake.

-Made with hearty fibre-filled oats and lightly sweetened with honey, this Honey Oat Artisan Bread is incredibly versatile.
-We love it for big, veggie-filled sandwiches, toasted for breakfast or brunch or served alongside soups and stews with lots of butter!
+Made with hearty fibre-filled oats and lightly sweetened with honey, this No-Knead Honey Oat Artisan Bread is incredibly versatile.
+We love it for big, veggie-filled sandwiches, grilled or toasted for breakfast or served alongside soups with lots of butter!

-Try this Honey Whole Wheat Sandwich Bread or this Sunflower Rye Bread next.
+Try this Honey Whole Wheat Sandwich Bread or this No-Knead Honey Oat Bread next.

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!